NNPDF/applgrids/README.md

 ### Commit policy

 The update of tables in this repository can be performed directly from developers.
-New tables must agree with the naming convensions used by other projects.
+New tables must agree with the naming conventions used by other projects.